 If that last option appealed to you, then I’d say read on.
 Now, how exactly that is possible?
 It involves using something that you may have heard of in a passing conversation or two: a ‘put’ option.
 Some may be well versed in put options, and that’s great.
 However, I know there are plenty of people out there who have heard the term but aren’t familiar enough with put options to feel comfortable using them.
 If you fall in that camp, you’re definitely not alone.
 The fact that you’re reading this article right now is a great first step because it shows that you have the desire to learn and build your metaphorical tool bag.
-Basically, a put option is extremely effective in the situation I talked about in the beginning because it allows you to protect your downside while still keeping your upside completely open.
+In short, a put option is an effective solution to the situation I talked about earlier – it allows you to protect your downside while still keeping your upside completely open.

 A put option allows you to set a floor so that if prices go lower, you can sleep easy knowing the put option is gaining value to help offset some of the loss on the cash bushels.
 At the same time, you’re still holding the physical bushels in the bin, so if we catch a winter rally like we saw in 2018 with weather issues in South America, then you can take advantage of the rally and sell the bushels at that higher price.
 You’re protecting your downside while leaving your upside open.